WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Shooting.md

 ```

 #### `Changing_Spread`:
-This is changes spread after the first shot.
+This changes the spread after each shot.
 This is generally used for guns that get less accurate the more
 you fire it.
 Many online shooters use this (Sometimes very subtly).
-Very commonly used automatic guns that
+This is very commonly used in automatic
-are being sprayed.
+guns that are being sprayed.

 * `Starting_Amount`: \<Double\>
   * The changing spread start amount.
-  * Basically if this is `0` there won't be any spread change in the first shot
+  * Basically if this is `0` there won't be any spread change in the first shot.
 * `Increase_Change_When`:
-  * This works just like [Modify_Spread_When](#modify_spread_when) (You can use the percentages)
+  * This works just like [Modify_Spread_When](#modify_spread_when) (You can use the percentages).
   * Personally, I think you should only use the `Always` option.
 You can use the others if you want.
   * `Always`: \<Double\>
-    * Every shot
+    * Every shot.
   * `Zooming`: \<Double\>
-    * When the shooter is currently scoping/zooming with their weapon
+    * When the shooter is currently scoping/zooming with their weapon.
   * `Sneaking`: \<Double\>
-    * When the player is sneaking/crouching (`shift` key)
+    * When the player is sneaking/crouching (`shift` key).
   * `Standing`: \<Double\>
-    * When not doing any of these others
+    * When not doing any of these others.
   * `Walking`: \<Double\>
-    * When the shooter is moving
+    * When the shooter is moving.
   * `Swimming`: \<Double\>
-    * When the shooter is in water (Not 1.13+ player swimming, just if they are in water)
+    * When the shooter is in water (Not 1.13+ player swimming, just if they are in water).
   * `In_Midair`: \<Double\>
-    * When the shooter is in mid air (Not on the ground)
+    * When the shooter is in mid air (Not on the ground).
   * `Gliding`: \<Double\>
-    * When the player is gliding (Using an elytra)
+    * When the player is gliding (Using an elytra).
 * `Bounds`:
   * These are the maximum and minimum values for **changing** spread.
 (CHANGING spread value will always stay within those bounds)
   * `Reset_After_Reach_Bounds`: \<Boolean\>
-    * Use `true` to reset the spread back to `Base_Spread` + `Starting_Amount`.
-Otherwise use `false`
+    * Use `true` to reset the spread back to `Base_Spread + Starting_Amount`.
+Otherwise use `false`.
+    * Most people will want to use `false` so the spread stays high if people are spraying.
   * `Minimum_Spread`: \<Double\>
     * The lowest changing spread value allowed
   * `Maximum_Spread`: \<Double\>
     * The highest changing spread value allowed

-Notes:
-* Spread is super important for your guns, it sets how people use guns, and how people move while shooting.
+Spread is a very important concept for a server.
+If defines how people use their guns in their
-Certain video games may hardly use spread, and will rely mostly on [Recoil](#recoil).
-Some videos games
+environment.
+Some First-Person-Shooters (FPS) don't use spread, and instead rely on a gun's
-(valorant, for example), are mostly recoil based.
-* My personal suggestion is that every single one of your gun's spread works the same (If one gun has
-higher spread after the first few shots, all of your guns should have higher spread after the first
-few shots)
+[Recoil](#Recoil).
+Some FPS will use only spread, or a combination of spread and recoil.
+There
+is no "right" way to do this, but you should make sure that all of your guns are built off of
+the same concept.

 ## Recoil
-Recoil basically moves player screen horizontally and vertically depending on configurations.
+Recoil moves the player's screen horizontally and/or vertically, then "recovers" back
-This is really smooth in WeaponMechanics since the screen update packets are sent every `5` milliseconds
-by default, that is `10` times faster than normal server tick.
-The packet send interval is configurable in `/WeaponMechanics/config.yml`.

-And not only there is smooth recoil push, there is also smooth recoil recovery back to normal.
+to the position the player was looking.

 ```yaml
 Recoil: